seerhein-lab/micgwaf/micgwaf-core/src/docs/index.md

 - create all .xhtml files in one directory
   - use namespace http://seerhein-lab.de/micgwaf for micgwaf
     (the following assumes xmlns:m="http://seerhein-lab.de/micgwaf")
-  - use an unique m:id for each active component. m:id should start with a lowercase letter.
+  - use an unique m:id for each active component.
+    The content of the m:id attribute should start with a lowercase letter.
+    If you are unsure which html elements should receive a m:id attribute, a good starting point is all form and input elements.
   - use m:generateExtensionClass="true" for each component which code you want to change.
     By default, for forms and page components, m:generateExtensionClass is true, for all other components, it is false.